ELAIPBench: A Benchmark for Expert-Level Artificial Intelligence Paper Understanding: Related Works

 Current academic question answering benchmarks are primarily generated using two annotation approaches.
-The first relies on crowdsourced human annotation, where data labeling is conducted through pipeline-based workflows and quality control is typically managed by a review group~\cite{lala2023paperqa, bai2024longbench, skarlinski2024language, asai2024openscholar}.
+The first relies on crowdsourced human annotation, where data labeling is conducted through pipeline-based workflows and quality control is typically managed by a review group~\cite{lala2023paperqa, bai2024longbench, skarlinski2024language, asai2024openscholar, gui2025acadreason}.
 This approach, however, heavily depends on the efficiency and expertise of the reviewing team, with limited mechanisms for providing feedback on the review outcomes.
 The second approach leverages LLMs to automatically generate datasets by equipping them with various specialized tools and prompting frameworks~\cite{lee2023qasa, wan2024sciqag, kim2025autopaperbench, yu2025scicueval}.
-While scalable, this method is constrained by the generative model's own comprehension ceiling.
-The resulting questions, therefore, often lack diversity in reasoning types and fail to achieve sufficient depth in academic problem-solving.
+While scalable, this method is constrained by the inherent comprehension limits of the models, frequently resulting in insufficient diversity and a lack of depth required for resolving complex academic questions.
+To the best of our knowledge, we are the first to integrate game-theoretic principles into the annotation process for academic QA benchmarks.